jokob-sk/NetAlertX/doc/INSTALL.md

 9 - Renew your computer IP to unsure you are using the new DHCP and DNS server
   - Windows: cmd -> ipconfig /renew
   - Linux: shell -> sudo dhclient -r; sudo dhclient
-  - Mac: Apple menu -> System Preferences -> Network -> select the network -> Advanced -> TCP/IP -> Renew DHCP Lease
+  - Mac: Apple menu -> System Preferences -> Network -> Select the network -> Advanced -> TCP/IP -> Renew DHCP Lease

 ## arp-scan & Python
 <!--- --------------------------------------------------------------------- --->